QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

 The claim that $(U_t)$ is an evolution semigroup follows directly from the properties of the exponential function given above.

-Uniform continuity can be established using arguments similar to those in our proof of differentiability in {proof:ref}`diffexpmap`, which is a solved exericse.
+Uniform continuity can be established using arguments similar to those in the proof of differentiability in {proof:ref}`diffexpmap`.

 Since norm convergence on $\linop$ implies pointwise convergence, every uniformly continuous semigroup is a $C_0$ semigroup.